 of the stain with a stain penetration transparent or semi-transparent stain.
 Use a brush to apply the stain, applying the stain with the grain of the wood for butcher block kitchen table.
 Allow the stain to dry according to the manufacturer’s instructions.
 Wipe the table with tung oil applied with a soft cloth.
 Wait five to 10 minutes, then wipe with a dry cloth to remove excess oil tung.
 Let dry according to the manufacturer’s instructions.

-This gallery is about how to refinish a butcher block table, refinish butcher block table, butcher block kitchen table, refinishing butcher block table.
+This gallery is about how to refinish a butcher block table, refinish butcher block table, block kitchen, block kitchen table, butcher block, butcher block kitchen, butcher block kitchen table, kitchen table, refinishing butcher block table.